taratax/ReactAppTDD/Log.md

 **21. 08.
 Mar.
 2024**
 Starting, not finished, adding page object for tests for signum page.
 The goal is to see if we can add such a pattern in relatively simple scenario.

+**22. 09.
+Mar.
+2024**
+Another try with page object pattern, still not finished successfully.
+My test with PO use always pass, need to look into more.